 Please refer to Goal 2B: Safeguard Botanical Features (Off-Site) under section 4.4 which addresses the Management Aspects of the Biodiversity Offset Area.
 Although the management of the Biodiversity Offset area will commence during the construction phase of the bigger project, it is considered an Operational Goal and therefore included under the Operational Phase of the EMPr.
+This Goal will eventually be replaced and the construction phase of the EMPr.
+This Goal will eventually be replaced and the construction phase of the EMPr.

-This Goal will eventually be replaced by the Biodiversity Offset Management Plan to be compiled in consultation with Cape Nature and CoCT once the site has been declared a Nature Reserve.
+by the Biodiversity Offset Management Plan to be compiled in consultation with Cape Nature and CoCT once the site has been declared a Nature Reserve.